mangesh2m/api-docu-site/docs/getting-started.md

 ## What is BrewBuddy?

-**BrewBuddy** is a Wi-Fi-enabled coffee machine designed for home and office environments.
+**BrewBuddy** is a Wi-Fi-enabled (IoT) coffee machine designed for home and office environments.
 It supports remote control, custom brew profiles, maintenance alerts, and telemetry data — all accessible via a RESTful API.

 ---